rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Dynamic subscription reuse the same transport session on which the *establish-subscription* RPC was received to send back any notifications, and so the transport and receiver do not need to be specified and each dynamic subscription can always only have a single receiver.

-- With the exception of the *kill-subscription* RPC, dynamic subscriptions can only be modified or terminated by the original client that established the subscription.
+- The publisher MUST reply to the *establish-subscription* RPC before sending the *subscription-started* or any *update* notifications for this subscription.

 - The lifetime of a dynamic subscription is bound by the transport session used to establish it.
 If the transport session fails then the dynamic subscription MUST be terminated.

+- Active dynamic subscriptions cannot be modified on the fly, instead, the client is required to send a *delete-subscription* YANG RPC followed by a *establish-subscription* YANG RPC.

+- Dynamic subscriptions can either be terminated by the client that established the subscription sending a *delete-subscription* YANG RPC on the same transport session, or any client with sufficient access permissions invoking the *kill-subscription* YANG RPC.

 - A publisher MAY terminate a dynamic subscription at any time, i.e., due to internal constraints of the publisher.

-- If the publisher cannot honor the terms of a dynamic subscription then the subscription SHOULD be terminated. **TODO, is this a SHOULD or MUST, do we want some leeway for temporary issues?
-E.g., allow some buffering.**

 - If a dynamic subscription is terminated for any reason, then the client is responsible for re-establishing the subscription if it is still required.

-- Active dynamic subscriptions cannot be modified on the fly, instead, a *delete-subscription* YANG RPC should be sent followed by a *establish-subscription* YANG RPC.

-When a dynamic subscription has been started with "establish-subscription", respectively, event records matching the newly applied filter criteria MUST NOT be sent until after the RPC reply has been sent. **TODO, moved from elsewhere, do we want to keep this?**
+- If the publisher cannot honor the terms of a dynamic subscription then the subscription MUST be terminated. **TODO, is this a SHOULD or MUST, do we want some leeway for temporary issues?
+E.g., allow some buffering.
+Also, this effectively applies to config subscriptions as well and hence should move.**

 <!--